UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/software-platform.md

 ![alt text](./../images/software_platform/Dereference_Compute_Resource_-_Step_1.1.PNG "Dereference single compute resource")

-Alternatively, use the check-boxes to select multiple compute resources and then click on the ``Master Delete button`` to unlink all selected compute resources.
+Alternatively, use the check-boxes to select multiple compute resources and then click on the ``Master Delete Button`` to unlink all selected compute resources.

 !!! note
-    ``Master Delete button`` will only appear if at least one compute resource has been selected.
+    The ``Master Delete Button`` will only appear if at least one compute resource is selected.

 ![alt text](./../images/software_platform/Dereference_Compute_Resource_-_Step_1.2.PNG "Dereference multiple compute resources")